 While the general public may not be totally aware of it, British Columbia is a home to more than a few volcanoes.
-In fact, some of the mountains British Columbians gaze at each day are actually volcanoes; dormant and beautiful in their slumber.
+In fact, some of the mountains British Columbians gaze at each day are actually beautiful, dormant volcanoes deep in their slumber.
 Located on the legendary Pacific Ring of Fire, British Columbia sits at the convergence of the Cascadia subduction zone.
-Measuring 1,000 kilometres in length it stretches from Vancouver Island all the way down to northern California.
+Measuring 1,000 kilometres in length, it stretches from Vancouver Island all the way down to northern California.
 This subduction zone is where the Juan de Fuca and the North American plates shift, resulting in the earthquakes we feel every now and then.
-And of course where there is geological activity there are volcanoes.
+Of course, where there is geological activity, there are volcanoes.
 Most of the volcanoes in British Columbia last erupted during the end of the Pleistocene epoch some 10,000 years ago, with the most recent eruption taking place 250 years ago.
-So are we in store for another volcanic age?
+So, are we in store for another volcanic age?
 It’s a topic that our geologists debate.

 Where are they?

 While there are hundreds of volcanic fields and centres in British Columbia, there are only 18 proper volcanoes.
 The biggest cluster lies in the north near the coast, but others are scattered throughout the province.

 Note: While technically located across the border in Washington state, Mount Baker is commonly counted among our province's volcanic peaks.

 While the number of volcanoes is intimidating, only a small handful have shown any signs of activity.
 As it stands, the majority of British Columbia's volcanic activity occurs underwater.
 However, some peaks have shown their power in the past and have a fascinating history.